February 26th, 2021 | 5 "Best" Business Models in the World.

 Step #1: You slowly and silently buy into an asset of a high vulnerability.

-Step #3: You wait for your clients to buy into the asset as long as it takes that the assets reach the price satisfactory to you.
+Step #3: You wait for your clients to buy into the asset as long as it takes the assets to reach the price satisfactory to you.

 Step #4: You sell your asset at the desired profit level.